isfj/GPDBN/GPDBN_Cox/README.md

 ```

 ## Dataset
-Breast cancer patient samples adopted in this study include matched digital whole-slide images and gene expression profiles, which are acquired from The Cancer Genome Atlas (TCGA) data portal.
+1015 breast cancer patient samples adopted in this study include matched digital whole-slide images and gene expression profiles, which are acquired from The Cancer Genome Atlas (TCGA) data portal.

 ## Contact